WhaleJ84/librenms_handler/README.md

 `pipenv install librenms-handler`

-The following statement will initialise the library:
+The following statement will initialise the chosen endpoint:

 ```python
 from librenms_handler.devices import Devices